ofisette/hpc-intro-plato/_episodes/18-responsibility.md

 > {: .solution}
 {: .challenge}

-If you experience performance issues with a login node you should report it to the system staff (usually via the helpdesk) for them to investigate.

 ## Test before scaling

 Remember that you are generally charged for usage on shared systems.
 A simple mistake in a job